 The Coalition is dedicated to supporting, tracking and increasing its small minority business enterprise spending with prime contractors and subcontractors as s.
 287.0943, F.S., requires.
 The Contractor shall submit the Minority Sub Contractors Utilization Summary report quarterly, regardless of whether the ELC has spent the funds with a small, minority-, women-, and service-disabled veteran business enterprise subcontractor for the quarter.
-The Contractor shall submit the Coalition's Finance Manager by the 20th calendar day following the end of each quarter and uploading to the designated place on OEL's Share Point.
+The Contractor shall submit the expenditures report to the Coalition's Finance Manager by the 20th calendar day following the end of each quarter and uploading to the designated place on DEL's Share Point.